 Tools and Resources for Industrial Equipment Design

-A wide range of digital tools support industrial equipment design.
-These platforms help engineers create mechanical models, simulate machine operations, and manage engineering data.
+A wide range of digital tools supports industrial equipment design.
+These platforms help engineers create models, simulate performance, and manage engineering data.

 Computer-Aided Design (CAD) Software